 The Victoria Theare & Concert Hall is actually a complex of 2 buildings connected by a clock tower in the middle.
-The first building to be constructed was the Town Hall (today’s theatre), built as a larger replacement for the old Assembly Rooms, located where the MICA Building now stands.
+The first building to be constructed was the Town Hall (today’s theatre), built as a larger replacement for the old Assembly Rooms, located where the Old Hill Street Police Station now stands.
 It housed a theatre on the ground floor and offices for the Municipal Commissioners on the second floor.
 By 1893, the offices moved out of the building as it is no longer sufficient to accommodate them.
 From 1874 to 1876, the Raffles Library and Museum of the Singapore Institution was situated in the Town Hall, which was eventually deemed too small.

 Victoria Theatre, after the 2010s renovations

 The Victoria Memorial Hall (today’s concert hall) was built from 1902 to 1905, as a memorial for Queen Victoria, who had passed away in 1901.
 The fund-raising scheme for the construction of the memorial hall was so successful that they had $28,000 to spare.
 The extra money was used to refurbish the Town Hall, unifying the facades of the two buildings.

 The ground floor of the Victoria Concert Hall, after the 2010s renovations

 A year later, the clock tower was completed.
 A courtyard was located behind the clock tower, in between the 2 buildings.
 In 1919, the Raffles Statue was shifted from the Padang to its current location in front of the complex, to commemorate 100 years of Raffles’ arrival.

 The clock tower